it-teaching-abo-akademi/csdewas-project-2-ottolindfors/README.md

 2. A user can add multiple instances of the same stock to a portfolio.
 This is useful when one has bought multiple shares of the same stock at different dates.

+3. Due to local storage limitations only the history since the purchase date is fetched for the graph.
+In a future update the fetched data will be cleaned for a much smaller footprint.
+Also history that goes further back than purchase date will be fetched on demand (as needed) from the API and not stored to local storage.

 ## Known issues
   * Converting the stock values to euro and rounding them to two decimal places with `.toFixed(2)` before passing the data to the rechart LineChart causes the YAxis to